 Air pollutants need to be measured before control decisions can be made, so the block details the main technologies and systems used to assess pollutants.
 Control and elimination of air pollutants is a vast topic, and several methods are described.
 Finally, the block outlines methods of modelling and predicting air pollution in order to carry out environmental impact assessments.

-Block 4: Solid wastes management
+Block 4: Solid waste management

-This block concentrates on municipal and similar wastes.
+This block concentrates on municipal and similar waste.
 After reviewing the nature and quantities of waste produced in the UK and India, it goes on to discuss the technology and environmental impacts of waste collection, recycling/composting, incineration and landfill.
 Models are introduced to assist in assessing the environmental impact of these options.

 Finally, the block considers ways of devising strategies to manage the whole waste stream, and introduces models and other tools to devise and assess alternative strategies from the technical, environmental, legislative and economic standpoints.